 The Navajo Nation is established with all 5 management systems in place.
 Grant funds will be deposited in a Navajo Nation account.
 All expenses will be on a reimbursement basis via submission of Navajo Nation expense forms.

-A current initiative to strengthen Probation & Parole services includes the United States Federal Probation Office: discussions about coordinating supervision services of clients returning to Navajo have occurred.
+A current initiative to strengthen Probation & Parole services includes the United States returning to Navajo have occurred.
 A formal agreement will be developed and finalized over the course of this project.